LeonisX/yoda-stories-translation-tool/documents/demo.md

 Recall that in version 1.1 the zones were fixed: `151, 176, 203, 430, 535`.

-The demo version does not contain a fix for zones `430` and `535`, that is, only `151, 176, 203` are fixed.
+The demo version does not contain fixes for zones `430` and `535`, that is, only `151, 176, 203` are fixed.

 **Zone 0**: +1 instruction for Action 0